versae/neo4j-rest-client/docs/transactions.rst

 And this behaviour can be disabled adding the right param in the transaction:
 ``using_globals``.
-Even is possible (although not very recommendable) to handle different transactions in the same time and control when they are commited.
+Even is possible (although not very recommendable) to handle different transactions in the same time and control when they are committed.
 There are many ways to set the transaction of a intruction (operation):

   >>> n = gdb.nodes.create()